-7. LOOSE LEASH WALKING AND LEAVE IT K9-MA Test Description Student walks with their dog by 2 food bowls and student diverts dog's attention from the bowls.
-Notes A course will be set up in flattened di items placed 10 feet apart, and 2 food (Food bowls will be covered so that d Figure 8 pattern around the 2 cones. d bowls containing kibble will be the e "side" items placed 10 feet apart.
-Scoring Guidelines EXCELLENT Dog leaves food bowls with 1 cue for each, leash remains loose, and dog's nose does not investigate within 2 feet of food bowls. it for one or both bowls, or dog's leave it for one or both bowls, or dog touches a food bowl, or leash 8.
-STAY K9-MA Test Description Student asks their dog to stay in a sit 5 feet away. or down position for 1 minute durir ng distractions while student stands Notes Student may choose either a sit or down for the stay.
+7. LOOSE LEAS H WALKING AND LEAVE I T K9-MA Test Description Student walks with their dog by 2 food bowls and student diverts dog's attention from the bowls.
+Notes A course will be set up in flattened diamond pattern.
+Two cones (or other visual markers) will be the "end" items placed 10 feet apart, and 2 food bowls containing kibble will be the "side" items placed 10 feet apart.
+(Food bowls will be covered so that dog cannot, by chance, ingest the food.)
+Student will walk their dog in a Figure 8 pattern around the 2 cones.
+Scoring Guidelines EXCELLENT Dog leaves food bowls with 1 cue for each, leash remains loose with 0 to 1 cues, and dog's nose does not investigate within 2 feet of food bowls. it for one or both bowls, or student gives 2 to 3 cues to loose leash walk, or dog's nose investigates within 2 feet of a leave it for one or both bowls, or student gives 4 or more cues to 8.
+STAY K9-MA Test Student asks their dog to stay in a sit or down position for 1 minute durin ng distractions while student stands Description 5 feet away.
+Notes Student may choose either a sit or down for the stay.
 Student will hold leash and stand 5 feet away from their dog during the stay.
 Timing begins when student cues dog to stay.
 The dog may shift in place during the stay though must remain in the same position (sit or down) throughout the stay.
 Distractions will consist of commonplace movement and low-key noise, such as people walk around, a pen dropped on the ground, hand clapping, and phone ringing.
 Distractions will occur approximately 10 feet away from dog.
 Dog must maintain either the sit or down for the stay.
-Excellent NEEDS WORK INCOMPLETE Scoring Guidelines Dog stays with 1 cue.
+EXCELLENT Needs Work INCOMPLETE Scoring Guidelines Dog stays with 1 cue.
 Student gives 2 to 3 cues to stay, or student resets dog 1 time.
-Student gives 4 or more cues to stay, or student resets dog 2 or more times. ✓ BONUS 1: TARGETING K9-MA Dog uses his nose to touch each of the student's hands on cue.
-Notes Student will have their dog use nose least 2 feet away from dog's nose Incompletes still apply.) • • Scoring Guidelines WITH HONORS Dog targets each hand with 1 cue and responds to each cue within 3 seconds. ✓ BONUS 2: TR ICK OF STUDENT'S CHOIC CE K9-MA Dog demonstrates a trick other than the trick performed at the B.A. level.
-Notes Student will choose a trick other than the tricks performed at the B.A. level.
+Student gives 4 or more cues to stay, or student resets dog 2 or more times.
+BON IUS 1: TARGETING K9-MA Dog uses his nose to touch each of the e student's hands on cue.
+Notes Student will have their dog use nose to touch both their left and right hands, one at a time, with hand at least 2 feet away from dog's nose when cued.
 (Bonuses are optional, though the Rules of Automatic Incompletes still apply.)
-Scoring Guidelines WITH HONORS Dog performs trick with 1 cue and responds to cue within 3 seconds.
+Scoring With Honors Scoring Guidelines Dog targets each hand with 1 cue and responds to each cue within 3 seconds.
+1 BONUS 2: TRICK OF STUDENT'S CHOICE Notes Dog demonstrates a trick other than the trick performed at the B.A. level.
+Student will choose a trick other than the tricks performed at the B.A. level.
+(Bonuses are optional, though the Rules of Automatic Incompletes still apply.)
+Student will describe the trick before asking the dog to perform it.
+Scoring With Honors Guidelines Dog performs trick with 1 cue and responds to cue within 3 seconds.